dotnet/docs/docs/core/about.md

 - **APIs** -- Mono supports a [large subset](http://docs.go-mono.com/?link=root%3a%2fclasslib) of the .NET Framework APIs, using the same assembly names and factoring.
 - **Platforms** -- Mono supports many platforms and CPUs.
 - **Open Source** -- Mono and .NET Core both use the MIT license and are .NET Foundation projects.
-- **Focus** -- The primary focus of Mono in recent years is mobile platforms, while .NET Core is focused on cloud workloads.
+- **Focus** -- The primary focus of Mono in recent years is mobile platforms, while .NET Core is focused on cloud and desktop workloads.